 affiliated with University of California, Irvine.

-Surgery Residency Program curriculum is designed and continuously reassessed to provide to the trainees a broad-based educational and clinical experience in the wider scope of the specialty
+Surgery Residency Program curriculum is designed and continuously reassessed to provide a broad-based educational and clinical experience in the wider scope of the specialty

 The program faculty is eminently qualified in the various areas of general surgery, and deeply committed to surgical education.
 An excellent core physician faculty to resident ratio and a limited number of off-site rotations during the junior years allow the program to tailor the didactic and clinical experience to the need and the interests of the individual residents, and the program is well positioned to adapt to the evolving requirements of general surgery training.

-Together with the faculty, the residents of the Kaweah Health Care District Surgery program have the rare opportunity and challenge to shape the new program as it matures
+Together with the faculty, the residents who choose to train in the Kaweah Health Care District Surgery program have the rare opportunity and challenge to shape a residency program as it matures

-process, they will learn to deliver safe, excellent, quality-driven surgical care.
+process, the residents will learn to deliver safe, excellent, quality-driven, comprehensive surgical care.